webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **PRO FEATURES**

 * NEW!
+Multilingual plugin support with 10 new languages
-Improved support for WooCommerce All Products for Subscriptions
+* Support for WooCommerce All Products for Subscriptions
-* NEW!
-Dynamic cart with the table
+* Dynamic cart with the table
 * Grouped and Subscription product types support
 * AJAX search box with SKU search
 * Add to cart button for each product